Ballarat is so close to Melbourne that it's often overlooked by long-haul travellers, especially those settling in for a drive interstate.

 You'll find delicious sourdough, pies and pastries at 1816 Bakehouse, beestings at Beechworth Bakery Ballarat, gelato at Il Piccolo, gourmet sandwiches at Pat's Sandwiches, Shep Street Sandos and Earls Deli, and a wide selection of local wines and beers at Campana's.

-You can also elevate your BBQ game with a stop at Saltbush Kitchen, purveyor of rubs and spice mixes inspired by the Australian bush.
 For dinner with a view, nab yourself a BBQ on the western side of Lake Wendouree.
-Just watch out for the black swans and gulls, as they’ll help themselves to your side of hot chips!
+Just watch out for the black swans and seagulls as they might try and help themselves to your side of hot chips!

 If you're cooking up a one-pot-wonder, grab some fresh pasta and sauces at Carboni's Next Door.
 As the name implies, it is next door to tasty pizza joint Carboni's Italian Kitchen.